kg-construct/rml-cc/section/examples.md

 ### Dealing with empty collections and containers

 By default, `rml:allowEmptyListAndContainer` is false.
-Processing the following JSON document with the predicate object map provided in [our simple example](#simpleexample) would not result in a list for `<d>`.
+Processing the following JSON document with the predicate object map provided the [simple example](#simpleexample) would not result in a list for `<d>`.

 ```
 {